Breaking the Chains 23

 Breaking the Chains Stands as an Unwavering Beacon of Hope for Victims of Human Trafficking.
 Providing hope, healing, and restoration of lives impacted by human trafficking.
 Donate Now Human Trafficking […] Breaking the Chains 23 is classified as a human services organization registered in United States.
 The organization was founded in 2014.

-Among human services charities registered in United States: Breaking the Chains 23's GiveRadar Integrity Assessment of 79/100 is below the peer average of 93/100.
+Among human services charities registered in United States: It allocates 90% of expenses to programs, in line with the peer average of 86%.
 Its annual revenue of $1M is below the peer average of $3M.

 Yes, donations to Breaking the Chains 23 are generally tax-deductible in the United States.
 Breaking the Chains 23 is a 501(c)(3) tax-exempt organization.
 Its EIN is 465584476, which you can use for tax filing purposes.
 Donors can typically deduct contributions on their federal income tax return if they itemize deductions.
 Consult a tax professional for guidance specific to your situation.